CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/MagicRules/Spells.md

 ## Spells In Combat

-If a character intends to use Spells during a combat round, on the declaration phase they can declare what spell they are attempting to use.
-Wins achieved dictate the CL achievable that round.
-The character may also achieve any lower-level outcome.
+If a character intends to use Spells during a combat round, on the Declaration Phase they can declare what spell they are attempting to use.

+During the following Action Phase, during their action the character makes a Magic Skill Roll to see if they were able to achieve the spell they declared.

 - A character can cast 1 spell per round that uses Magic Resource.
 - A character can cast 1 spell per round that does not use Magic Resource.